The Crossing (2014 film): Plot

 Zhou, now pregnant, tells General Lei that she has reservations about his plans to send her away to Taiwan.
 He quiets her fears, though she asks him not to see her off out of superstition.
 Zhou's parents see her and her sister off on the Taiping, along with many of Shanghai's elite.
 Zhou has her cousin take a picture of her, capturing Lei in the background as he has come in secret to watch her departure before he leaves for the front.

 Sergeant Tong is admiring his 'family portrait' when his fellow troops notice how pretty his 'wife' is.
 They pass the photo around and listen, rapt as Tong spins yarns about Yu.
 Meanwhile, Yu struggles to get employment and is seen eating discarded fruit and sleeping under a bridge.

 Dr. Yen, who was on the Taiping with the Zhou sisters, disembarks with them at the Port of Keelung in Taiwan, where they are greeted with a military band and Nationalist flags lining the streets.
 He explains to an official that he was in Shanghai procuring medical supplies for his practice.
 The official, seeing that he is a native of Taiwan, asks where Yen learned the Guānhuà he is conversing in instead of the local language, Taiwanese Hokkien.
 After the questioning, Yen meets his brother and returns to his family home.
 His mother, a midwife, is burning letters sent to Yen by Masako.
 Zhou arrives at a Japanese-style estate, where she is welcomed by A-man, the Taiwanese maid.
 She starts to pen a letter to her husband.

 Yu enters a boardinghouse in Shanghai.
 The landlady isn't looking to rent to single women, but Yu says she is married, using the photo of her and Captain Tong as evidence, and Yu is granted a place to stay.
 She then gets a hometown acquaintance of hers to bring her to work as a dancing girl at a club.
 Her friend reads aloud a letter from Yu's boyfriend before a big battle some four months ago.
 Her friend advises Yu that her boyfriend may be dead by now, and that romance won't keep her fed.
-Upon arriving at the dance club, they find that the city government has shut down the club in order to conserve energy for the war effort.
+Upon arriving at the dance club, they find that the city government has shut down the club to conserve energy for the war effort.
 The dancing girls, now out of work, protest but are roughly treated by baton-wielding police.
 Yu escapes from the fracas and starts a career of prostitution to secure enough money to travel to Taiwan in hopes of finding her missing lover.
-The drunken johns are noisy and waken the rest of the boardinghouse.
+The drunken johns are noisy and wake the rest of the boardinghouse.